EpsilonSolutions/netscaler-command-reference/docs/cr/cr-vserver/cr-vserver.md

 Existing name of the cache redirection virtual server.

 <b>newName</b>
 New name for the cache redirection virtual server.
 Must begin with an ASCII alphanumeric or underscore (_) character, and must contain only ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at sign (@), equal sign (=), and hyphen (-) characters.
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, ?my name? or ?my name?).
+If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my name" or 'my name').